Affiliate Disclosure

 • Tires with a little cushion

 🕒 3.
-Recovery Time Increases — Respect It
+Recovery Increases — Respect It

-You might ride hard today and feel fine... until two days later.
-That’s normal.
-Over 60, recovery is just as important as training.
+You might feel fine after a hard day… until two days later.
+Normal.
+Over 60, recovery is as important as training.
+Fatigue is feedback, not failure.

 👓 6.
 Visibility Is Non-Negotiable

 👥 7.
-Ride Alone, but Don’t Ride Lonely
+Ride Alone, But Don’t Ride Lonely

 Essential Gear I Actually Use (and Recommend)